 Q - Can I appeal the sentence?

-In most cases the sentence can be appealed.
-You may wish to appeal if you think the sentence is too harsh.
+You may think about appealing if you think the sentence is too harsh.
 The Crown can appeal if it thinks the sentence is not severe enough.
 You have 30 days from the time the judge passes sentence to appeal.
-You should talk with a lawyer if you decide to appeal.
-The court which hears the appeal may confirm the sentence, increase it or decrease it.
+You should talk with a lawyer right away if you are thinking about an appeal.
+The court which hears the appeal may confirm the sentence, increase it or decrease it, including removing or adding penalties.

 Q - If I plead 'not guilty' will I get a harsher sentence?